avoutic/web-framework/MIGRATE.md

 * check() added to InputValidationService
 * Convert scripts and index.php to TaskInterface
 * DatabaseManager supports Task as action
+* Add init() to Register, Login, ChangePassword and ChangeEmail

 ## v7.10